RidloGhifary/learn-redis/README.md

 # Learn Redis

-This repository is designed to help you learn about Redis, a powerful in-memory data store.
+This repository is designed to help me learn about Redis, a powerful in-memory data store.

 ## Why Redis?